-(Matthew 4:16) the people dwelling in darkness have seen a great light, and for those dwelling in the region and shadow of death, on them a light has dawned."
+(Matthew 4:16) The people which sat in darkness saw great light; and to them which sat in the region and shadow of death light is sprung up.

 Led by the kings of Israel, the people of the Kingdom of Israel (the northern kingdom) turned to darkness (evil) and idol worship, and the people remained in darkness (a land of evil) until Jesus began to preach.
 When the ten tribes of Israel were dispersed in 722 BC, those who remained were afflicted and influenced even more by those the Assyrians moved into the former Kingdom of Israel who did evil and worshiped idols.
 All the people lived in spiritual darkness, for most of them had turned from the worship of the true God many generations earlier.
 They lived in the shadow of spiritual and physical death.
 If some true believers lived in Galilee (such as Mary and Joseph and their children), they suffered from the evil deeds and the spiritual darkness created by their pagan neighbors.
 Even as many believers suffer today in countries that are becoming increasingly spiritually dark.
 As Isaiah prophesied, when Jesus began to preach, they heard the truth and saw truth in action.
 Those enslaved by sin and evil powers lived under a sentence of death until Jesus preached the truth about God and God's Kingdom to them and they repented of their sins and turned to faith in Him.
 Jesus healed all their diseases and cast out their demons as signs that the kingdom of heaven was near.
 The Light of the world dawned on them.